jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 1. All coordinates and sizes need to be listed as integers.
 That's because you can't have something at `x: 1.5`!
 2. The helper functions all assume you have a variable called `frame` that you created at the top.
 If you named your Group something else, use that instead

-Now we can go ahead and draw some shapes!
-If you've used `p5.js` or Processing before, the syntax will look very similar.
-First, we can draw some lines – they require four values, making up the x/y coordinates of the two endpoints:
+Now we can go ahead and draw some lines!
+If you've used `p5.js` or Processing before, the syntax will look very similar: the command requires four values, making up the x/y coordinates of the two endpoints, plus the color we'd like to use:

 ```python
 l1 = line(0,0, width,height, black)